 - Basic Neurocellular Patterns of Movement

-- Senses and Perception as the Psychophysical Process of Interpreting Sensory Information
+- Senses and Perception as the Psychological Process of Interpreting Sensory Information

 - Primitive Reflexes, Righting Reactions and Equilibrium Responses

-- Ontogenic Milestones of Embryological and Infant Development
+- Ontogenic Milestones of Embryologic and Infant Development

 Dora also holds a bachelor's in Government from Smith College (2005).

-Work Experience: Prior to joining The Well, Dora practiced massage therapy at Well Being Massage, Whitman-Walker Health Clinic, and PMTI’s graduate clinic.
-She also works as a fundraising professional to help non-profit organizations expand their capacity to create positive change.
+Work Experience: Prior to joining The Well, Dora practiced massage therapy at Well Being Massage, Whitman-Walker Health Clinic, and the graduate clinic at the Potomac Massage Training Institute.
+She also worked as a fundraising professional to help non-profit organizations expand their capacity to create positive change.
 A life-long dancer, Dora is grateful to be a member of DancEthos, a DC-based modern dance company.